valerionew/unisolder-notes/README.md

 ### Buzzer
 Q20 and D17 are needed only if a DC active buzzer (internal oscillator) is used.
 The one provided in BOM, however, needs them.

+### Sleep sensor
+The author of the project has provided also a sensor module, based on an IR system, to detect whether the iron is in its holder.
+You can use whatever system you want: a mechaincal switch, a reed switch, an hall sensor...
+You can use any switch or any other device that shorts SLEEP to GND when the tool is in the holder.
+SLEEP is connected to a 3.3v pullup resistor.

 ## Software, programming the PIC
 There are two alternatives for the PIC32 firmware
 * Using the firmware without bootloader, loading it directly with a PicKit